Rowdy Tellez Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.4 K/9, which ranks 20th in the league.
+- The 8.5 strikeouts per nine innings put together by the Padres pitching staff ranks 18th in the league.

-- The Padres have a 4.59 team ERA that ranks 17th across all MLB pitching staffs.
+- The Padres have the 15th-ranked team ERA among all league pitching staffs (4.49).

-- Padres pitchers combine to rank 17th in baseball in home runs given up (17 total, 1.1 per game).
+- The Padres rank 14th in baseball in home runs given up (17 total, 1.1 per game).

-- Lugo (2-0) makes the start for the Padres, his third of the season.
+- The Padres will send Darvish (0-1) to the mound to make his third start of the season.

-- In his most recent appearance on Sunday, the righty threw six innings against the Atlanta Braves, allowing one earned run while surrendering five hits.
+- The right-hander last appeared on Monday against the New York Mets, when he threw 6 1/3 innings, allowing five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.